When am I a new customer?

-After that period you are fully eligible for new customer deals.
+After that period they're fully eligible for new customer deals.

 Sky also say that to count as new, customers must not have been in receipt of any services for at least 12 months.
-However, if you're itching to get back on a better deal you could be in luck.
+However, those itching to get back on a better deal could be in luck.

 Sky have a special department that deals with returning customers, which they ingeniously call the "Returning Customers Department".

 In the past they've been known to dangle carrots to former customers in the shape of 75% off TV packages for 12 months.

 Therefore, people returning within 12 months, or who have just made it beyond a full year without any Sky services could still be able to get a pretty impressive deal.

 I'M not a current or recent customer, but someone in my household is.
 What's the situation there?